truemail-rb/truemail/README.md

   # It is equal to empty array by default.
   config.blacklisted_domains = ['somedomain1.com', 'somedomain2.com']

   # Optional parameter.
+This option will provide to use custom DNS gateway when Truemail interacts
+  # with DNS.
+If you won't specify nameserver's ports DNS validation layer will use default DNS
+  # TCP/UDP port 53.
+By default Truemail uses DNS gateway from system settings and this option
+  # is equal to empty array.
+  config.dns = ['10.0.0.1', '10.0.0.2:54']

+  # Optional parameter.
 This option will provide to use not RFC MX lookup flow.
   # It means that MX and Null MX records will be cheked on the DNS validation layer only.
   # By default this option is disabled.